Azure/Edge-infrastructure-quickstart-template/README.md

 By using this template, you can get 1) a scalable and extendible repository structure following the best practice, 2) organized variables with the recommended values to boost your initial setup, and 3) a customizable CD pipeline with automations.

 > [!NOTE]
 > This repository is designed for setting up IaC for a site composed of specific resources (AKS Arc, HCI23H2, Arc extensions).
 Setting up Terraform code for individual resource is not covered in the supported scenarios.
-(However, feel free to use this repostiroy as a starting point to explore).
+(However, feel free to use this repository as a starting point to explore).

 <details>